General Studies diploma

 Students must submit a Request for Graduation form and the graduation fee to

-the Admissions and Records office by April 1 to be eligible to participate in convocation ceremonies in June.
+the Office of the Registrar by April 1 to be eligible to participate in convocation ceremonies in June.
 Students can graduate from the program at any time if the diploma requirements have been completed; the April 1 deadline is only important for June convocation.

 Educational advisors in